NEWSFriday, 18 May 2018 - Björn Gustavsson

 primop 'match_fail'({'function_clause'})

-has been wrapped in a useless outer case
+endThe let has been wrapped in a useless outer case.
+The

 perfectly capable of simplifying this code?